tsdataclinic/scout/analysis/README.md

 - [spaCy](https://spacy.io/) - A NLP package for python

+- [spaCy](https://spacy.io/) - A NLP package for python

+- [dedupe.ip](https://github.com/dedupeio/dedupe) - Dedupe a python package to do deduplication of records in a dataset

 ## Environment

 The basic requirements are defined in the requirements.txt file or the Pipfile.